 - Topics: Target one ad to multiple pages about certain topics at once.
 Topic targeting lets you reach a broad range of pages on the Display Network.
 Google Ads analyses web content and considers factors such as text, language, link structure and page structure.
 It then determines the central themes of each web page and targets ads based on your topic selections.

 - Placement: Target websites on the Display Network that your customers visit.
-If you select this type of targeting, Google Ads will only look at your chosen sites (managed placements) when searching for relevant sites.
+If you select this type of targeting, we'll only look at your chosen sites (managed placements) when searching for relevant sites.
 Unlike contextual targeting (automatic placements), placement targeting doesn't require keywords.
 A placement might be an entire website, or a subset of a site.

 - Content keywords: Choose words that are relevant to your product or service to target users making searches using those same terms.
 You can tailor a set of keywords to manually reach certain demographics or meet specific goals.
 For instance, you can change your keywords to reflect seasonal interests or make the most of a sale.

 - Display Expansion for search: Let Google Ads find users for you with a combination of automated bidding and smart targeting.
-Display Expansion works for both search and display/video campaigns, targeting high-performance moments for the best results.
+Display expansion works for both Search and Display campaigns, targeting high-performance moments for the best results.

-If you run a dog kennel in Sydney, you could add the keyword 'doggie day care' and 'Sydney and suburbs' as the target location for your Google Ads campaign.
-Then, when people in Sydney type 'doggie day care' in to Google, they could see your ad next to the search results.
+If you run a kennel in Birmingham, you could add the Search keyword 'dog care', and 'Birmingham and nearby cities' as the target location for your Google Ads campaign.
+Then, when people in Birmingham type 'dog care' on Google, they could see your ad next to the search results.

-If your business sells costumes, you could add the keyword 'buy costumes' and the topic 'Hobbies & Leisure > Special Occasions > Holidays & Seasonal Events' and target your image ad to iPhones or Android devices.
-Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes, Halloween or Mardi Gras.
+If your business sells costumes, you could add the Display/Video keyword 'buy costumes' and target your image ad at iPhones or Android devices.
+Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes.

 Bear in mind